pnp/pnpcore/docs/using-the-sdk/security-groups.md

 ### Adding a group with a custom role definition

 Adding a new SharePoint group is done via the usual `Add` methods.
 When a group is added you also need to assign a role to it (see [Configuring roles](./security-intro.md#configuring-roles)) otherwise the users added to group will not have any permissions on the SharePoint site.
+The `AddRoleDefinitions` methods are equivalent to using the methods provided via the `ISecurableObject` interface on `IWeb`.

 ```csharp
 // Add a new role definition for our new group, a limited reader role